 Overflow419 is a foster care ministry based on 1 John 4:19, "We love because He first loved us."

-Getting involved in foster care is easier than you might think and does not require you being a foster parent yourself.
+Getting involved in foster care is easier than you might think and does not always require you being a foster parent yourself.
 If you'd like more information about how you can serve alongside Overflow419 as a spiritual or practical ministry partner, fill out our Volunteer Interest Form.

 Overflow419 hosts a number of events and activities related to foster care.
 For information about upcoming Parent's Night Out events, licensing classes, therapist-led support groups and other activities, see our Upcoming Events page.